GreenTeamm/WareHouse/README.md

 ## Design Decissions

-All routes apart form the login and signup are behind an auth wall.
+All routes apart from the login and signup are behind an auth wall.
 This was done so only the company who owns the items can view their invenotry.

 ## Installation Instructions